vladskvortsov/scripts/README.md

 > Note: Use "space" to choose a few "1 2 5" etc..

-When done script prints out `installed package versions`.
+When done script prints out installed packages version.